Ratchanon-Suttawas/hello-world/README.md

-# hello-world
+# beginning
-This repository is for practicing GitHub Flow.
+For practicing using GitHub Flow.